Sleep hygiene doesn’t just refer to the cleanliness of your environment, but rather – what you do to prepare for sleep as part of a pre-sleep routine.

 Get plenty of exercise

-Not only does an active lifestyle offer physical health benefits, it can also ensure you get a good night’s sleep.
-Just make sure you exercise in the morning or afternoon rather than the evening, or choose an activity such as yoga unwind your body and mind later in the day.
+It’s not just good sleep hygiene that can improve your quality of sleep, but living an active lifestyle offers physical and mental health benefits too.
+Just make sure you exercise in the morning or afternoon rather than the evening or choose an activity such as yoga to unwind your body and mind later in the day.

 Enjoy the daylight